Correcting your Sodium to Potassium ratio is a big part of the answer!

 Potassium reflects glucocorticoid levels (regulates glucose metabolism) and is linked to corticosteroid which balances your body temperature, stress responses, the balance of water in or around your cells, regulate energy flow with fat or glucose usage, and controls blood pressure from within the kidney by monitoring sodium retention and potassium excretion.

-The corticoids help to reduce inflammation when needed for muscles or rashes, etc. as well as controlling stress and immune responses.
+The corticoids help to reduce inflammation when needed for muscles or rashes, etc. as well as control stress and immune responses.
 If the cortisol is high you may have issues with weight gain (particularly around the midsection), anxiety, or insomnia.
 Saliva testing is only looking at the level at the time of the sample whereas Hair Analysis is a month-long snapshot at your average levels in a more accurate assessment.

 Sodium reflects mineralocorticoid levels (regulates salt and water balance).
 Aldosterone is a pro-inflammatory Mineralocorticoid responsible for nourishing, protecting, and can alert the body to adjust your Sodium by raising them or lowering Potassium by releasing them from the cells in the kidneys for water regulation.

-These corticoids stimulate Sodium reabsorption and are responsible for signaling the body that inflammation is needed by releasing Aldosterone.
+These corticoids stimulate Sodium reabsorption and are responsible for signaling to the body that inflammation is needed by releasing Aldosterone.
 This is a healing mechanism so that the body can deliver corticosteroid or cortisone as an anti-inflammatory response.

 How can the Sodium to Potassium ratio measure your energy levels?

 As you can see, your Sodium, Potassium, and the ratio between the two is incredibly important for ALL functions in the body.
-I often will use the analogy of your Na/K level showing the number of cars or transportation your body has to carry out all of the functions and minerals to where they need to be.
+I often will use the analogy of your Na/K level showing the number of cars or transportation your body has available.
+They have to carry out all of the functions and minerals to where they need to be.
 If you have tired cells, you will have slow traffic jams with nothing getting to where it needs to be.

 This chart is a guide to evaluating energy levels according to Dr. Paul Eck, the founder of the Hair Mineral Analysis I use at Analytical Research Labs, Inc. on a Hair Analysis: